endarfit/Difference-in-Differences/Non-parallel Basic DiD/README.md

 The non-parallelness score remains the same, because it's a property of the data-generating trend, not the covariate.

+📈 Visual Output
+Produces a side-by-side faceted ggplot2 histogram:

+📌 Interpretation
+Without covariates: Bias is typically larger due to non-parallel trend violation.

+With covariates: Bias is reduced, but not eliminated (covariates help with omitted variable bias, not trend bias).

+This plot visually reinforces how modeling assumptions affect DiD estimates.

 🧰 Requirements
 R ≥ 4.0